ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

 ###Cluster-Wide Operation

 * Any action/decision that is made at the cluster level and needs a Raft consensus - so that the cluster is always kept consistent.
-* This decision will either be accepted by the entire cluster or completely fail to register - if a majority of the nodes isn't available, we can’t proceed.
+* This decision will either be accepted by the entire cluster or completely fail to register.
+  Note: An action is accepted by the entire cluster if a majority of the nodes have approved that action - if a majority of the nodes isn't available, we can’t proceed.
 * i.e.:
   * Creating/deleting/enabling/disabling a database
   * Creating/deleting/modifying/enabling/disabling a [task](../../../todo-update-me-later)